groupdocs/docs-cloud-common/content/total/getting-started/ui-topics/how-to-work-with-files-and-storage.md

 ---
-weight: 3
 id: "how-to-work-with-files-and-storage"
+url: "total/how-to-work-with-files-and-storage"
 title: "How to work with Files and Storage"
-url: "total/how-to-work-with-files-and-storage"
+productName: "GroupDocs.Total Cloud"
+weight: 3
+description: ""
+keywords: ""
 ---